jaymaycry/styleguides/README.md

 export default new UserService({ prisma });
 ```

-This is a base class for the user entity that handels creation and update of users.
+This is a base class for the user entity that handles crud operations of users.
 The prisma service gets injected as a dependency.
 Business logic in this case is the handling of hashing passwords before inserting it into the database.
-There could be other things like triggering an emails, creation of other entities (and therefore communicating with other injected services as well) or cleanup on deletion.
+There could be other things like triggering an e-mail, creation of other entities (and therefore communicating with other injected services as well) or cleanup on deletion.
 This can be tested in an easy way by mocking the injected services and testing all the public methods.

+### Testing Services

+TODO

 ## Queries